EMG-MU/WAPPAC_docs/docs/home.md

 ## EU Horizon [SHY](https://shyproject.eu/) Project

-**WAPPAC** competition is framed within the **EU Horizon Seawater HYdraulic (SHY) PTO project**, which focuses on the development of key components for a seawater-based hydraulic PTO system and the advancement of passive control strategies for wave energy converters.
+**WAPPAC** competition is framed within the EU's open science policy as part of the **EU Horizon** funded **Seawater HYdraulic (SHY) PTO project**.
+The SHY project aims to **reduce the levelized cost of energy (LCoE)** of the WavePiston device, while ensuring environmental sustainability, through the development of key components for a seawater-based hydraulic PTO system and the advancement of passive control strategies for wave energy converters.
-The project aims to **reduce the levelized cost of energy (LCOE)** of **WavePiston** device while ensuring **environmental sustainability**.

 * **WavePiston** – Technology developer and system integrator.
-* **COER** – Responsible for hydrodynamic modelling and control strategy development.
+* **COER** – Responsible for control strategy development and various other research.
 * **Key partners** – Technical University of Denmark, FibronPipe, Leser, Julia F. Chozas Consultancy, Applied Renewables Research, Marine Systems Modelling, and PLOCAN.